-Corned beef is easy to make, tender and tasty – it’s the perfect mid-week family-pleaser.
+Corned beef is easy to make (it takes just 5 minutes to prepare!), tender and tasty – it’s the perfect mid-week family-pleaser.
 We’d like to thank Beef & Lamb for this delicious recipe.
 You can check out the original recipe plus much more here.

 Preparation: 5 minutes | Cooking: 2 hours | Serves: 6

 Corned Beef Ingredients

 - 1¼ kg piece of uncooked corned (pickled) silverside